-It must be by his death: and for my part, I know no personal cause to spurn at him, But for the general.
+It must be by his death, and, for my part,(10) I know no personal cause to spurn at him, But for the general.
 He would be crown'd: How that might change his nature, there's the question.
-It is the bright day that brings forth the adder; And that craves wary walking.
-Crown him?--that;--And then, I grant, we put a sting in him, That at his will he may do danger with.
-The abuse of greatness is, when it disjoins Remorse from power: and, to speak truth of Caesar, I have not known when his affections sway'd More than his reason.
-But 'tis a common proof, That lowliness is young ambition's ladder, Whereto the climber-upward turns his face; But when he once attains the upmost round.
-He then unto the ladder turns his back, Looks in the clouds, scorning the base degrees By which he did ascend.
-So Caesar may.
-Then, lest he may, prevent.
-And, since the guarrel Will bear no colour for the thing he is, Fashion it thus; that what he is, augmented, Would run to these and these extremities: And therefore think him as a serpent's egg Which, hatch'd, would, as his kind, grow mischievous, And kill him in the shell.
+It is the bright day that brings forth the adder And that craves wary walking.
+Crown him? that;(15) And then, I grant, we put a sting in him That at his will he may do danger with.
+The abuse of greatness is when it disjoins Remorse from power, and, to speak truth of Caesar, I have not known when his affections sway'd(20) More than his reason.
+But 'tis a common proof That lowliness is young ambition's ladder, Whereto the climber-upward turns his face; But when he once attains the upmost round, He then unto the ladder turns his back,(25) Looks in the clouds, scorning the base degrees By which he did ascend.
+So Caesar may; Then, lest he may, prevent.
+And, since the quarrel